-Brat was the representative for Virginia’s 7th congressional district and was a Republican.
+Brat was the representative for Virginia’s 7th congressional district as a Republican.
 He served from 2014 to 2018.

 Brat is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2018 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).